Brussels Pharmacopoeia Agreement (1925)

 The Agreement revising the Agreement respecting the Unification of Pharmacopoeial Formulas for Potent Drugs, informally known as the 1925 Brussels Pharmacopoeia Agreement (Officially in French: Arrangement révisant l'Arrangement International pour l'Unification de la Formule des Médicaments Héroïques), was an international treaty to harmonize the monographs of certain medical substances between national pharmacopoeias, negotiated in 1925 and signed in 1929.
 It succeeded a previous Agreement negotiated in 1902 and signed in 1906 in Brussels, and was terminated in 1952.

 Background

 The first international pharmaceutical congress was held in Strasbourg in 1867, and emitted the wish that an international pharmacopoeia be compiled.
-There were subsequently dozens of international pharmaceutical congresses in Europe which prepared the entreprise.
+There were subsequently dozens of international pharmaceutical congresses in Europe which prepared the enterprise.

 First Agreement in 1902 (signed 1906)

 The original Brussels Pharmacopoeia Agreement, originally agreed on in Brussels in 1902 and finally adopted in December 1906 by 19 mainly European countries.
 It aimed to standardize 49 pharmaceutical preparations (e.g. iodine, cocaine, opium) through a multilateral treaty.